 - The IO assures that the IRBs function independently and free from coercion and undue influence and that the IRBs have access to: (1) independent legal counsel and (2) more senior UW-Madison officials when an IRB deems such access to be warranted.

-- The IO is kept informed of the activities of the IRBs through consultation with legal counsel to the HRPP and staff from the Office of Research Policy who attend IRB meetings, the IRB Directors and the Associate Deans for Research who directly oversee the operations of the IRBs.
+- The IO is kept informed of the activities of the IRBs through consultation with legal counsel to the HRPP and staff from the Office of Research Compliance who attend IRB meetings, and the IRB Directors.

 - When necessary and appropriate, the IO communicates pertinent information about IRB activities to other UW-Madison officials and to federal regulatory agencies.

-- The IO keeps up to date on federal, state and University requirements for the protection of human research participants, through consultation with the Deputy Institutional Officials (DIOs), legal counsel to the HRPP, staff from the Office of Research Policy and the IRB Directors, and acts as arbiter and spokesperson for human participants protection issues in service to the UW-Madison research community when needed.
+- The IO keeps up to date on federal, state and University requirements for the protection of human research participants, through consultation with legal counsel to the HRPP, staff from the ORC, and the IRB Directors, and acts as arbiter and spokesperson for human participants protection issues in service to the UW-Madison research community when needed.

-- The IO also serves as the Chair of the Cross-Campus HRPP Advisory Committee, which is the policy making and advisory committee for the UW-Madison’s HRPP, including the UW-Madison IRBs.
+- The IO serves as a non-voting member Cross-Campus HRPP Advisory Committee, which is the policy making and advisory committee for the UW-Madison’s HRPP, including the UW-Madison IRBs.

 - The IO serves as the Chair of the Quality and Compliance Oversight and Advisory Committee (QCOAC), which is the committee tasked with ensuring the quality, efficiency, and effectiveness of the entire HRPP.